-One thing that I don't dive too deep on here is my health, although that has been a main focus for me for the past year or so.
+One thing that I don't dive too deep into here is my health, although that has been the main focus for me for the past year or so.
 I recently had an open myomectomy surgery, so while I recover from that major procedure and get an extended break from work, I also made it a priority to look into possibly getting LASIK for my eyes.
 I've had many friends that have had it done (a lot in recent months), and it wasn't until I did more research and heard all the testimonials that I seriously considered it for myself.
 After all, it is an expensive investment on one of our most important body parts, and both costs and risks need to be considered.
 In the end, I ended up choosing to do the SMILE laser eye surgery on my right eye (instead of LASIK), and I wanted to share my experience with you in case you are interested in getting this done yourself.

 I've never had great eyes.
-It think I was in the 5th or 6th grade when I got my first pair of glasses, and at the time, it was very exciting to have them.
+I think I was in the 5th or 6th grade when I got my first pair of glasses, and at the time, it was very exciting to have them.
 I never wore them consistently though, and by the 8th grade, I was asking for contacts and prescription colored contacts (for fun).
 So for the last 15 years, my vision was "bad" enough that I would have glasses and contacts, but I did not consistently wear either due to laziness, dryness from the contacts, discomfort from glasses, and it just wasn't worth the consistent effort because my eyes were still functional enough without correction.

-Fast forward to today, my prescription currently for reference is: Left (+.75) with mild astigmatism, Right (-2.00) with mild astigmatism.
+Fast forward to today, my prescription currently for reference is Left (+.75) with mild astigmatism, Right (-2.00) with mild astigmatism.
 For many contacts and glasses wearers, my vision is considered pretty good, so I am grateful that it isn't as bad as it could be.
-I have a family history of eye issues (cataracts, glaucoma, high pressure, etc.) from both sides, so I guess I would consider myself lucky that is isn't worse, even though I am at higher risk for developing these in the future.
-For those with uneven prescriptions, especially if you are farsighted in one eye and nearsighted in the other like myself, you may experience a similar imbalance in your vision.
+I have a family history of eye issues (cataracts, glaucoma, high pressure, etc.) from both sides, so I guess I would consider myself lucky that isn't worse, even though I am at higher risk for developing these in the future.
+For those with uneven prescriptions, especially if you are farsighted in one eye and nearsighted in the other like me, you may experience a similar imbalance in your vision.
 I frequently felt that my eyes were tired and I would even get minor headaches because both eyes were not working equally and were strained.
 As soon as I wore my contacts and glasses, the discomfort would go away, but only until the glasses started hurting my head.
 Let's not forget the fogginess from wearing masks outdoors.
-Everything considered, I knew I should seek professional help to fix my vision.
+Everything considered I knew I should seek professional help to fix my vision.

 Before I dive deeper into my personal experience, I do want to mention that there are many types of procedures commonly performed today to correct vision.
 However, these 3 are the most common that I have heard and done research about.

-1) PRK (Phtorefractive Keratectomy)
+1) PRK (Photorefractive Keratectomy)

 2) LASIK (Laser-Assisted In-Situ Keratomileusis)

-3) SMILE (SMall Incision Lenticule Extraction)
+3) SMILE (Small Incision Lenticule Extraction)

 I am a consultant, not a doctor, so I won't go into the details here, but I recommend you read extensively about them in the links above as part of your research.
 PRK, LASIK, and SMILE technologies have all been around for different lengths of time (from longest to shortest, respectively), and all have a high success rate.
 In order to determine which you qualify for, you will need to go to a consultation where the doctor will perform a comprehensive series of tests and measurements.
 There are many factors that are taken into consideration for candidacy, so you really won't know what you can or cannot do until you go to get your eyes examined.
-Everything from prescription, cornea thickness, etc. are taking into consideration, so I recommend you go to at least 2-3 doctors for their opinions so you can make an informed decision and go with a doctor you trust.
+Everything from prescription, cornea thickness, etc. is taking into consideration, so I recommend you go to at least 2-3 doctors for their opinions so you can make an informed decision and go with a doctor you trust.

 I went to 2 consultations.
 The first doctor (a very popular NYC surgeon) recommended I do PRK as I was not a good candidate for LASIK.
 Curious about whether another doctor would tell me the same, I decided to schedule a free consultation at the Manhattan Lasik Center.
-I first had a quick 5 minute phone screen with Nicole, where she walked me through some basics on LASIK and also a newer procedure called ReLEx SMILE, which is a less invasive laser correcting surgery.
+I first had a quick 5-minute phone screen with Nicole, where she walked me through some basics on LASIK and also a newer procedure called ReLEx SMILE, which is a less invasive laser correcting surgery.
 MLC is the only Laser center in the NY Tri-state area to offer the ReLEx SMILE procedure.
 Though I didn't know much about it or considered it an option, I was open to the idea of it.

 I was able to secure an appointment the next day, where I met with Dr. Buchsbaum.
 Off the bat, he was extremely friendly and personable and made me feel very comfortable.
 He did a series of tests using 3 different machines (2 in regular office light and 1 in a darkened area), and then I headed to the exam room where he did some generic testing of my vision with letters on the screen.

-In conclusion, he recommended SMILE or LASIK for my right eye and LASIK for my left eye (SMILE is currently not approved for far sightedness yet).
+In conclusion, he recommended SMILE or LASIK for my right eye and LASIK for my left eye (SMILE is currently not approved for farsightedness yet).
 He kept the concerns of the first doctor in mind, but let me know his professional opinion that both procedures would be safe and effective for me to do.
-Knowing what I do about PRK, and its side effects and recovery time and pain, I was happy that it wouldn't be my only option.
+Knowing what I do about PRK, and its side effects and recovery time, and pain, I was happy that it wouldn't be my only option.